rikyiso01/python-scriptutil/README.md

 # ScriptUtils

-Utils to better use python as a scripting
+Utils to better use python as a scripting language